 Silver Bay Realty Trust Corp.
 A REIT focused on the acquisition, renovation, leasing and management of single-family rental homes for rental income and long-term capital appreciation in its $263.4 million initial public offering (IPO), including full exercise of the over-allotment option, making it the first publicly traded REIT focused on the single-family rental market.
 Concurrently with the closing of the IPO, Silver Bay acquired an initial portfolio of single-family residential properties from entities associated with Two Harbors Investment Corp., an existing publicly traded REIT, and Provident Real Estate Advisors LLC, a private capital management firm, in exchange for equity interests in Silver Bay.
 Silver Bay intends to use the proceeds from the offering to purchase additional single-family properties in accordance with its acquisition strategy.
 Thus, the overall transaction involved a spin-off, an IPO and an acquisition.

 Redwood Trust.
-A public REIT, as issuer’s counsel in all of its pioneering public offerings of private label RMBS (11 securitizations, with an aggregate principal bond balance of more than $4.2 billion as of March 2013).
-These transactions have been the only public offerings of non-governmental mortgage-backed securities since the onset of the financial crisis and were recognized among the most innovative deals by the Financial Times in 2011.
+A public REIT, as issuer’s counsel in all of its pioneering public offerings of private label RMBS.
+These transactions have been the only public offerings of non-governmental mortgage-backed securities since the onset of the financial crisis and were recognized among the most innovative deals by the Financial Times.
 The transactions incorporate several features aimed at addressing some of the issues identified by regulators, investors, underwriters and issuers after the crisis.
 Orrick also provides strategic, policy and legislative advice to the CEO.

 Copeland Properties in a complex $100 million Umbrella Partnership Real Estate Investment Trust (UPREIT) transaction that involved the contribution of a major portion of Copeland's California retail property portfolio to a Jamestown-sponsored REIT.
 The transaction afforded Copeland a $50+ million stake in Jamestown’s REIT while Jamestown assumed $50 of debt secured by the retail properties.